WildernessLabs/Documentation/docs/Meadow/Meadow.Foundation/Libraries_and_Frameworks/MicroGraphics/index.md

 # Canvas and Painter's Model

-The µGraphics Library utilizes the _painter’s model_.
+The MicroGraphics Library utilizes the _painter’s model_.
 That means that as you draw onto the drawing surface, each subsequent drawing operation is applied on top of the previous.
-For this reason, it's useful to think of an instantiated µGraphics class as _canvas_ that you'll draw to.
+For this reason, it's useful to think of an instantiated MicroGraphics class as _canvas_ that you'll draw to.

 Unlike layers in programs like Photoshop, once you have drawn something, you can’t undraw it, or remove layers.
 If you want to build an application like that, you either need to store a list of your draw operations and then re-draw each of the ones that you want to apply.